patkruk/Laravel-Cached-Settings/README.md

 }
 ```

-Use composer to install this package.
+Use composer to install the package:

 ```
 $ composer update
 ```

-Create configuration file using artisan
+Pusblish a configuration file using artisan:

 ```
 $ php artisan config:publish patkruk/laravel-cached-settings